 Signature Dish: 16-hour smoked beef brisket.

-At Atlantis The Royal, Milos delivers world-class Greek seafood in a chic, airy setting.
-Known for its market-fresh fish displays and tableside preparations.
+Estiatorio Milos at Atlantis The Royal delivers world-class Greek seafood in a chic, airy setting, earning recognition in the Michelin Guide.
+The restaurant is renowned for its market-fresh fish displays and tableside preparations, making it an ideal choice for seafood enthusiasts and corporate gatherings.

 Best for: Seafood lovers, corporate dinners.